Google News Lab

-The Google News Lab was added to Google News Initiative when it launched in 2018.
+The Google News Lab was added to the Google News Initiative when it launched in 2018.

 Impact

 Combating misinformation

 Google News Lab was a founding partner of the fact-checking coalition First Draft, which launched in 2015.
 In 2017, Google helped First Draft launch new collaborative reporting models to verify news stories during the UK, French and German elections.

 The News Lab also provides free training for journalists in how to "discover and debunk false news and misinformation," both in-person and on its training website.

+As part of its Digital News Initiative, Google has introduced the Journalist Studio with tools such as Pinpoint, an AI-based tool built to help journalists find and verify stories, and The Common Knowledge Project, a way for journalists to explore, visualize and share data about important issues in their communities.

 Newsroom diversity

 In 2017, the Google News Lab partnered with the American Society of News Editors (ASNE) on its annual Newsroom Employment Diversity Survey.
 The survey showed how hundreds of newsrooms across the U.S. had changed since 2001.
 It also compared newsroom diversity counts to census data to show how newsrooms compare to their local area in terms of race and gender.

-The Google News Initiative Fellowship offers journalism and technology students from diverse backgrounds the opportunity to spend a summer working at organizations around the world.